Indian Military Academy

 The Indian Military Academy (IMA) is one of the oldest military academies in India, and trains officers for the Indian Army.
 Located in Dehradun, Uttarakhand, it was established in 1932 following a recommendation by a military committee set up under the chairmanship of General (later Field Marshal) Sir Philip Chetwode.
 From a class of 40 male cadets in 1932, IMA now has a sanctioned capacity of 1,650.
 Cadets undergo a training course varying between 3 and 16 months depending on entry criteria.
 On completion of the course at IMA cadets are permanently commissioned into the army as Lieutenants.

 The academy, spread over 1400 acre, houses the Chetwode Hall, Khetarpal Auditorium, Somnath Stadium, Salaria Aquatic Centre, Hoshiar Singh Gymnasium and other facilities that facilitate the training of cadets.
 Cadets in IMA are organized into a regiment with four battalions of four companies each.
 The academy's mission, to train future military leaders of the Indian Army, goes hand in hand with the character building enshrined in the IMA honour code, warrior code and motto.
 Cadets take part in a variety of sports, adventure activities, physical training, drills, weapons training and leadership development activities.
+Cadets have to learn and understand the philosophy of military assessment and selection following by three words Mansa, Vacha, and Karma - derived from Sanskrit indicates the cadet capabilities as a Psychologist, Interviewing Officer, and GTO – Group Testing Officer, respectively.

 The academy's alumni include six recipients of India's highest military decoration, the Param Vir Chakra.
 Other achievements by alumni include 73 Military Crosses, 17 Ashoka Chakras, 84 Maha Vir Chakras and 41 Kirti Chakras.
 In 2017, Lieutenant Ummer Fayaz Parray was the 847th name to be engraved on the IMA War Memorial, which honours alumni of the academy who have fallen in the course of action.

 Up to 1 October 2019, the 87th Raising Day, over 61,000 gentleman cadets had graduated and over 3,000 foreign cadets from over 30 other states, including Afghanistan, Singapore, Zambia, and Malaysia, had attended IMA for pre-commission training.
 Alumni have gone on to become Chief and Vice-Chief of Army Staff, Olympians and politicians.
 Foreign alumni have also done well in their countries, going on to becomes chiefs of their respective militaries, prime ministers, presidents and politicians.